 EIS stands for Enterprise Investment Scheme, is aimed at slightly later stage businesses and the tax breaks are slightly less generous...but still great!
 Under EIS, you can raise up to £5 million each year, and a maximum of £12 million in your business’ lifetime.

-SEIS investments are inevitably made in very early stage businesses (they can be at most 2 years old, but in reality are usually in their first year), so the valuation should be low meaning that an investor should own a relatively healthy % of the company for their investment.
+SEIS investments are inevitably made in early stage businesses (they must have been trading for less than 3 years), so the valuation should be low meaning that an investor should own a relatively healthy % of the company for their investment.

 The primary benefit for founders is that these schemes attract angel investors to part with their money to a much greater extent than they would otherwise.
 If you are raising in the UK from UK investors and you don't offer the benefits of SEIS/EIS then your investment opportunity is at a significant disadvantage - and will mean that many investors won't even look at your start-up.